dxFeed/dxfeed-js-api/README.md

 This package provides access to [dxFeed](https://www.dxfeed.com/) streaming data.

-Our package easy integrates with any modern framework.
+Our package is easy to integrate with any modern framework.

 ## Install